Dominican Republic cabinet minister killed in office | Law-Order

 “We express our deepest condolences,'' the office of President Luis Abinader said.

+The family issued a statement saying that Cruz had been Jorge's friend since childhood, and that Jorge was shot multiple times.

+“Our family forgives the person who did this.
+One of Orlando's greatest legacies was to not hold grudges,'' it said.

-Police and emergency officials swarmed the office of Environment and Natural Resources Minisatry in the capital of Santo Domingo and barred entry to it as mourners gathered nearby.
-Mera's office is located on the fourth floor of a building that also houses the Ministry of Tourism.
+Police and emergency officials swarmed the office of Environment and Natural Resources Ministry in the capital of Santo Domingo and barred entry to it as mourners gathered nearby.
+Jorge's office is located on the fourth floor of a building that also houses the Ministry of Tourism.

-“We are troubled by the situation,” Mera's ministry said in a brief statement.
+“We are troubled by the situation,” Jorge's ministry said in a brief statement.

 Bartolomé Pujals, executive director of the government's Cabinet of Innovation, wrote that he lamented the killing.

 “His death is a tragedy,” he said.
 “We Dominicans have to come together to achieve a pact for peace and peaceful coexistence.
 No more violence.”
-Mera also was an attorney and a founding member of the Modern Revolutionary Party.
-He was appointed minister of the environment and natural resources in August 2020.
+Jorge was an attorney who was appointed minister of the environment and natural resources in August 2020.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)